souporserious/unicon/packages/unicon-cli/README.md

 ### `—transform`

+Without this option unicon will just directly place a `.svg` for each icon found in the `output` directory.

-Path to a file that exports a method to transform each SVG.
+To change this behavior provide a installed unicon transfomer name or a path to a file that exports a method to transform each SVG.

 If using a package like [`unicon-transformer-json`](../unicon-transformer-json), you can omit `unicon-transformer` and just pass the name of the transformer, and it will be resolved properly.

+for example:

+`unicon figma XXXX --transformer json`

 ### `—watch`

 Builds SVG exports file on source directory/file update.

-## Usage with NPM scripts
+## Usage within `package.json` scripts

 ```json
 {